JiazhangCai/WEST/README.md

 WEST on an actual sample, including the description for every parameter.

 ## 4. Data used in the paper
+The DLPFC data used in the paper can be found [here](http://research.libd.org/spatialLIBD/).
+The mouse embryo data used in the paper can be found [here](https://crukci.shinyapps.io/SpatialMouseAtlas/).
-All the datasets used in the paper, including the simulated datasets and the actual sample datasets, can be found in [data]().
-The code for generating the synthetic data is also provided in [simulation]().
+The simulated data used in the paper can be found in the folder []